 Content isn’t just for informational sites anymore – content is everywhere.
 You should have content on your category and product pages where you can leverage the most highly relevant keywords without making the pages look messy or cluttered.

 Descriptive content can be placed in banner descriptions under H1 headings or underneath product listings.
 The fact is, Google needs to know what your page is about, and content describing your categories or products is extremely beneficial for SEO.

 Write in-depth, easy-to-read product descriptions, and sprinkle three to five keywords at most.

-Internal linking comes easy for ecommerce sites.
+Internal linking comes easy for e-commerce sites.
 These links come in the form of navigation bars, category links, and the like.
-A well-structured site with internal links that are easy to spot and navigate is practicing standard ecommerce SEO best practice.
+A well-structured site with internal links that are easy to spot and navigate is practising standard e-commerce SEO best practice.

 If you have content such as blog posts that have high page authority, it’s best to link from those authoritative pages TO high-priority product pages in the form of keyword-rich anchor text.

 High-quality backlink acquisition is a must when it comes to growing your presence on the SERPs.
 Getting other websites to link to yours means that your content or products/services are highly valuable and would be helpful to potential buyers or visitors.